Diademodon: Discovery

 Harry Seeley had found his fossil in the Burgersdorp Formation of the Beaufort Group in the Karoo Basin of South Africa.
-As late as 1988, Diademodon had been considered a Gomphodont due to its transversely expanded cheek teeth, however, it has since been placed in the Cynodont order due to significant differences in skull morphology.
+As late as 1988, Diademodon had been considered a gomphodont due to its transversely expanded cheek teeth, however, it has since been placed in the order Cynodontia due to significant differences in skull morphology.
 Additional species were named by paleontologist A. S. Brink in 1979, although they are now considered synonyms of the type species Diademodon tetragonus.
 Fossils of the Diademodon tetragonus have more recently been found in the Omingonde Formation of Namibia, the Fremouw Formation of Antarctica, the Ntawere Formation of Zambia and the Río Seco de la Quebrada Formation in Mendoza Province, Argentina.

 Although Diademodon is the most well accepted name for the genera to date, it was originally named Cynochampsa laniarius by Owen in 1860.
 The proposed name change occurred in 1982, where Grine defended the name proposed by Harry Seeley: Diademodon tetragonus and to be place in the group Therapsida, which was a group Owen had tiptoed around in his works on paleontology.
 Though Harry Govier Seeley had named Diademodon in 1894, which was after Owen had dubbed the genus Cynochampsa, Seeley had not realized the two were one and the same as the fossil that Owen named was claimed to have been found in a claystone nodule in the Renosterberg Mountains.
 A later paleontologist explored the same area where the fossil was claimed to have been found and declared no evidence of Cynognathus fossils.

+Description

+Like many modern species of terrestrial reptiles, Diademodon possessed salt glands, as evidenced by depressions in its rostrum.